 Heaven Will Wait - Never Give Up is a 501(c)3 non-profit organization and is made up of loving & caring people who have a loved one touched by the disease of addiction or have previously struggled with addiction themselves.
 So many of our loved ones have been affected by this growing epidemic and we are here to help those affected & let them know that they are not alone.

-Meet some members of our team.
+Meet some of our volunteers.

 Julie is our Facebook moderator and helps with sorting clothing, pickups and drop offs.
 She is super sweet person and very passionate about helping others.
 Julie loves to volunteer because to her it is the most humbling thing you can do, when someone is sick and suffering to be there for them.
 Julie has family members and friends that struggle with drug addiction each day!
-She believes volunteering sets a good example for her kids.
+She believes volunteering sets a good example for her three kids.
 She feels it is important for adults to be a role model for the younger generation, so that when they are older they are most likely to do the same.
 The best reason to volunteer is to share the love.
 Volunteering builds empathy and strengthens social bonds.
 Just to give back and the reaction you get is so worth it in the end.
 The people you help at the end of the day will show you love compassion so thankful and so grateful.

 Tom is part of our street outreach team, is always right there to drive someone to treatment when they are ready.
 Tom, is a huge asset to our outreach team, those on the street relate to him.
 He has lived experience and is a person in recovery.
 He has a huge heart and empathy for those who are still suffering from this disease.
 Tom loves fishing and will take those in early recovery with him out fishing, just to get them out of their head.